SchemaPlus/schema_monkey/README.md

 Some things to know about to help you develop and test:

-* SchemaMonkey is a wrapper around two subparts:

-  * `SchemaMonkey::Tool` provides the convention-based mechanism for registering clients that extend ActiveRecord using `include`'s and middleware.

-  * `SchemaMonkey::CoreExtensions` defines the ActiveRecord extension API.
-It is itself just the first client registered with `SchemaMonkey::Tool`.  **Ugh.
-Currently no specs for `SchemaMonkey::CoreExtensions`;  testing indirectly by testing the client gems that use it.
-Working on it...**

-  One day might actually split these into separate gems to decouple their development and testing.
-And actually the middleware mechanism of `SchemaMonkey::Tool` could be a split out separate gem.

 * **schema_dev**:  SchemaMonkey uses [schema_dev](https://github.com/SchemaPlus/schema_dev) to
   facilitate running rspec tests on the matrix of ruby, rails, and database versions that the gem supports, both locally and on